MyaGwen/js-basics/README.md

 1. What runs JavaScript outside the browser?

-JavaScript can be run outside the browser using a JavaScript runtime environment, such as Node.js.
+  -JavaScript can be run outside the browser using a JavaScript runtime environment, such as Node.js.

 2. Name 5 things Javascript can do.

-JavaScript can be used to:
+  -JavaScript can be used to:
     1. Build web-based applications.
     2. Perform client-side form validation.
     3. Manipulate web page contents.